Do you know how to thread a sewing machine needle? It isn’t easy as it seems. Follow the steps to thread the sewing machine needle like a pro.

 However, I am going to share some tricks for this task.
 Keep a white paper just behind the needle to make the eye quite visible to approach.

-Furthermore, cut the edge of the thread at a 45-degree angle which makes it thick and reduces the chances of shreddings anymore.
+Furthermore, cutting the edge of the thread at a 45-degree angle makes it thick and reduces the chances of shredding anymore.